 MY TREES HAS A VERY SMALL ROOT SYSTEM.
 SHOULD I BE CONCERNED THAT IT WON'T THRIVE?

 Roots come in many shapes, sizes and even colours!
-Some trees have very fibrous root systems.
-We very carefully select every tree that is shipped and would not send you anything that is ‘abnormal’ or not in optimal health (we keep those trees and plant them ourselves to see what happens, R & D!).
+Some trees have very fibrous root systems while others have only a taproot(like a carrot) We very carefully select every tree that is shipped and would not send you anything that is ‘abnormal’ or not in optimal health

 I PLANTED A TREE AND IT NEVER STARTED TO GROW.
 WHAT SHOULD I DO?